filakhtov/gentoo-use-docs/sys-libs/glibc.md

 It is safe to disable this flag.
 It is recommended to keep it enabled if `suid` flag is enabled too.

+### compile-locales
+Normally, only locales that are specified in the `/etc/locale.gen` configuration file are generated after the package is installed.
+Enabling this flag will ignore the aforementioned config and generate all available locales.
+This will extend the build time and is generally used for building stage images and bootstrapping.

+It is recommended to disable the flag.

 ### debug
 This flag only makes sense if `hardened` flag is also enabled.
 Patch Makefile to allow core dump on SIGABRT signal on hardened systems or when debug mode is requested (append a `-DSSP_SMASH_DUMPS_CORE` option to the compiler flags when building an SSP source).